 Where can I find information about graduate assistantships?
 Financial aid?
 Scholarships?

 Assistantships and scholarships may be found on our site.
-Financial Aid’s website is http://financialaid.appstate.edu.
+Financial Aid’s website is http://financialaid.appstate.edu(link is external).